optimizely/fullstack-labs/packages/react-sdk/README.md

 The `ReactSDKClient` client created via `createInstance` is the programmatic API to evaluating features and experiments and tracking events.
 The `ReactSDKClient` is what powers the rest of the ReactSDK internally.

 *arguments*
-* `config : optimizely.ClientConfig` Object with SDK configuration parameters.
+* `config : object` Object with SDK configuration parameters.
 This has the same format as the object passed to the `createInstance` method of the core `@optimizely/javascript-sdk` module.
 For details on this object, see the following pages from the developer docs:
   - [Instantiate](https://docs.developers.optimizely.com/full-stack/docs/instantiate)
   - [Initialize a non-mobile SDK](https://docs.developers.optimizely.com/full-stack/docs/initialize-a-non-mobile-sdk)
   - [JavaScript: Update datafiles](https://docs.developers.optimizely.com/full-stack/docs/javascript-update-datafiles)